Cloud from A to Z

 In-depth workshop for users with no prior cloud experience, at the end of which you will have a virtual machine and a Jekyll website.

-Prerequisites: Software Carpentry’s Unix Shell, or similar experience
+Prerequisites: Software Carpentry’s Unix Shell or Introduction to Linux or similar experience

 Cloud computing provides great flexibility allowing complete control of the computing environment.
 In addition the environment can be copied, backed up, created and recreated in an automated way.
 In these lessons we will start you on the path towards making use of the great flexibility and power of cloud computing.